byoseph3/temp_repo_cs3210/README.md

 ## Collaboration Policy

-This is an individual assignment.
-You may not work with another student to complete the assignment.

-To set up a private fork, please follow [these instructions][private-fork].
+You may choose to work with a partner.
+When sharing code with your partner, use a private git repository.
+Instructions for doing this are in the TA slides uploaded to Canvas -> Files or [here][private-fork].
+You will select your partner when submitting to Gradescope.
+Working alone is also allowed.

 [intel manual]: https://software.intel.com/content/www/us/en/develop/download/intel-64-and-ia-32-architectures-sdm-combined-volumes-3a-3b-3c-and-3d-system-programming-guide.html
 [xv6 manual]: http://cs3210.cc.gatech.edu/r/xv6-rev9-book.pdf